Settings Reference

 - Review Stop on Tool Error setting

-- Examine console logs for specific errors
+- Examine console logs or

 Chat history not saving